-The Heritage Manifesto 2023 Support community cohesion by putting heritage at the heart of regeneration

-Embed the historic environment in nature recovery and net zero strategies
+SUPPORT community cohesion by putting heritage at the heart of regeneration the historic environment in nature recovery and net zero strategies

-Reform the tax regime to promote long-term sustainable growth
+REFORM the tax regime to promote long-term sustainable growth HARNESS

+cultural learning

-Harness cultural learning and skills at every age to help the workforce thrive
+and skills at

+every age & help

+the workforce

+thrive

+FUTUREPROOF

+heritage

+institutions

+at both a

+national and a

+local level

-Futureproof heritage institutions at both a national and a local level The Heritage Alliance The voice of England's independent heritage movement A GREAT BRITISH ASSET Heritage is the background and the bedrock of Britain; it is everywhere and benefits everyone.
+A GREAT BRITISH ASSET

+Heritage is the background and the bedrock of Britain; it is everywhere and benefits everyone.
 It breathes life into our towns, cities, coasts, and countryside, creating places that people want to live and invest in.
-Heritage is universally engaging: telling our nation's stories, supporting social cohesion, generating community identity and a sense of place.
+Heritage is universally engaging: telling our nation's stories, supporting social cohesion, and generating community identity and a sense of place.
 It offers up lessons about our past and provides creative solutions to the greatest challenges of our future.
 If properly supported, heritage can pave the way to achieving net zero, regenerating communities, improving our wellbeing, and powering a green skills revolution.